 Subsection 8.6(2) limits the availability of this exemption to legitimate managed accounts.
-We do not intend for the exemption to be used to distribute the adviser's investment funds on a retail basis.
+We do not intend for the exemption to be used to distribute the adviser's The exemption is not available in respect of accounts that are in substance non-discretionary accounts and that have been created primarily for the purpose of distributing investment funds on a retail basis. of the adviser to an investor without the involvement of a registered dealer.